elliotherriman/calico/documentation/getting started.md

 ## Final thoughts

 I can feel myself getting less eloquent as I type, so I'm going to stop here.
 I'm going to come back and add more information on creating custom tags, shortcuts, text animations, patches, all of that noise.
-But hopefully this is enough to get youa ll started.
+But hopefully this is enough to get you all started.

 I'm [here](https://twitter.com/elliotherriman) on Twitter if you run into any problems at all, or have any questions, or just want to show me what you made.